ryansheehy0/Cheat_Sheets/C_C++/cpp.md

 	- `:public `
 - Classes
 	- You can also define methods outside of classes with `void Class::func() {/*Define func*/}`
+	- Are classes essentially their own namespace?
+Is that why enum class works?
 - `typeid`
 - Iterators
+- type fields?
+An instance of an enum?
+	- A variable that can only have the types specified in the enum.
+- Multi-threading

 - `"a"` outputs a null terminated array of characters, while `'a'` is just that character.
 	- `"a"` is the same as `['a', '\0']`